nathan-hess/docker-slurm/README.md

 #### Attach to a Running Container

-Another way to open VS Code in a container is to first create a *detached* container, either using Docker Compose as described [above](#docker-compose) or with `docker run -d`.
+An alternative way to open VS Code in a Docker container without using a `devcontainer.json` file is to first create a *detached* container, either using Docker Compose as described [above](#docker-compose) or with `docker run -d`.

 Then, as shown in the image below, open VS Code and navigate to the Docker extension menu.
 The detached container you created should appear.
 Right-click it and choose "Attach Visual Studio Code."